Shoot Your Shot

 Moral of the story:

-If there’s something you really want and believe in… even if it’s a total long-shot… even if you’re convinced that your attempt probably won’t work… just go for it anyway.
+If there’s something you really want and believe in … even if it’s a total long shot … even if you’re convinced that your attempt probably won’t work … go for it anyway.

-You never know.
 One email could change everything.
-Ten seconds of courage could determine who you marry, who hires you, who invests in your idea, who endorses your book, who says “yes” to your dream.
+Ten seconds of courage could determine who you marry, who hires you, endorses your book, or invests in your project.

 Deep breath.
 Say the words.